Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: Future Directions

 \subsection{Single-modal OOD Detection}

 \keypoint{a.~Leveraging Large Pre-trained Models} Leveraging large pre-trained models is important for single-modal OOD detection.
-Numerous methods for OOD detection conduct experiments using backbones trained from scratch and do not utilize pre-trained models~\cite{yang2021generalized,zhang2023openood, msp17iclr, mahalanobis18jesp, energyood20nips, haoqi2022vim, sun2022dice, sun2022knn}.
-In a recent study, Miyai~\etal~\cite{miyai2023can} systematically investigated the impact of pre-training on OOD detection from both the perspectives of the types of OOD data and pre-training algorithms~\cite{chen2020mocov2,caron2021emerging}.
-Dong~\etal~\cite{dong2023towards} explored parameter-efficient learning for single-modal OOD detection and proposed DSGF, which leverages both fine-tuned features and original pre-trained features.
-While leveraging large pre-trained models~\cite{dosovitskiy2020image} with lightweight tuning is an active area of research in single-modal closed-set classification~\cite{hu2021lora, zhang2022neural}, there have been limited studies for single-modal OOD detection, which presents a promising avenue for future research.
+Numerous methods for OOD detection conduct experiments using backbones trained from scratch and do not utilize pre-trained models~\citep{yang2021generalized,zhang2023openood, msp17iclr, mahalanobis18jesp, energyood20nips, haoqi2022vim, sun2022dice, sun2022knn}.
+In a recent study, \citet{miyai2023can} systematically investigated the impact of pre-training on OOD detection from both the perspectives of the types of OOD data and pre-training algorithms~\citep{chen2020mocov2,caron2021emerging}. \citet{dong2023towards} explored parameter-efficient learning for single-modal OOD detection and proposed DSGF, which leverages both fine-tuned features and original pre-trained features.
+While leveraging large pre-trained models~\citep{dosovitskiy2020image} with lightweight tuning is an active area of research in single-modal closed-set classification~\citep{hu2021lora, zhang2022neural}, there have been limited studies for single-modal OOD detection, which presents a promising avenue for future research.

-\keypoint{b.~Real-world Benchmarks and Evaluations} Considering the future development of CLIP-based OOD detection, there should be increasing focus on expanding the scope of benchmarks to encompass real-world scenarios where CLIP is less applicable.
-For instance, recently, Baek~\etal~\cite{baek2024unexplored} introduced ImageNet-ES, consisting of variations in environmental and camera sensor factors by directly capturing 202k images with an actual camera in a controlled testbed, which bridges the gap between the common benchmark and the real-world scenario.
-Besides, utilizing datasets such as WILDS~\cite{koh2021wilds, cultrera2023leveraging}, which consider real-world data shifts, or datasets for medical OOD detection~\cite{hong2024out}, can provide valuable insights, especially in safety-critical applications like autonomous driving and medical image analysis.
+\keypoint{b.~Real-world Benchmarks and Evaluations} Considering the future development of VLM-based OOD detection, there should be increasing focus on expanding the scope of benchmarks to encompass real-world scenarios where CLIP is less applicable.
+For instance, recently, \citet{baek2024unexplored} introduced ImageNet-ES, consisting of variations in environmental and camera sensor factors.
+Besides, utilizing datasets such as WILDS~\citep{koh2021wilds, cultrera2023leveraging}, which consider real-world data shifts, or datasets for medical OOD detection~\citep{hong2024out}, can provide valuable insights, especially in safety-critical applications such as autonomous driving and medical image analysis.